amintos/Language_Influences_On_Codestyle/README.md

 ### Configuration

-You need access to the (http://ghtorrent.org/)[GHTorrent Database] via a Postgres server.
+You need access to the [GHTorrent Database](http://ghtorrent.org/) via a Postgres server.
 You can configure the access to it in the config-yml file (you have to create this yourself).

 Example file: